A Foreign Woman

 A Foreign Woman (Иностранка) is a novel by the Russian writer Sergei Dovlatov.
-It is the first author's book about life in America.
+It is the author's first book about life in America.

 Plot introduction

 The story is set in New York City in the 1980s and begins with a description of the narrator's neighbourhood and the Russian immigrants who live there.
-It then moves back in time and over to the Soviet Union to describe a young woman called Marusia Tatarovich who, in time, emigrates to United States.
+It then moves back in time and over to the Soviet Union to describe a young woman called Marusia Tatarovich who, in time, emigrates to the United States.

 Publication history

 The book was published in New York by Russica Publishers in 1986.